codefriendly/metaskills.net/README.txt

 = License

-All blog content and images are Copyright (c) 2006-2011, Ken Collins.
+Blog content and design are Copyright (c) 2006-2011, Ken Collins.
 Use is strictly forbidden unless consent is given!
 Only jekyll plugins and helpers are MIT Licensed.